-The condenser unit sits outside and the indoor portion is place on a wall or ceiling.
+- The condenser unit sits outside and the indoor portion is placed on a wall or ceiling.
 A small opening must be made in the wall to allow the power cable and the refrigerant and drain lines to connect the two units.

 Most people will require an HVAC professional to install this choice.

 - Add carpet or flooring.
 The extra layer acts as insulation, keeping the cold away from your feet.